Lineas: Corporate social responsibility

-Stock information

-As a private company, Lineas is not publicly traded.

 History

-Lineas has undergone a dynamic transformation since its start.
-Below is a structured overview of its history:

-2005–2011: Beginnings as B Cargo
+2005–2011: Beginnings as B-Cargo

-During 2005, the European Union gave the green light for the liberalisation of rail transport.
-Following this decision, the National Railway Company of Belgium (NMBS/SNCB) was restructured into the NMBS/SNCB-Group, consisting of three companies: NMBS/SNCB, Infrabel and NMBS/SNCB-Holding.
-Until 2011, rail freight transport activities were a division of NBMS/SNCB, which operated under the name B-Cargo.
-Under NMBS/SNCB, B-Cargo was a loss-making division.
+During 2005, the European Union introduced the Second Railway Package, liberalising the rail market in Europe.
+Following this the National Railway Company of Belgium (NMBS/SNCB) was restructured into Infrabel, responsible for infrastructure, and NMBS/SNCB, responsible for operations.
+Rail freight was were operated by the SNCB Logistics division of NBMS/SNCB.

-2011: Independence as SNCB Logistics

-In 2011, the freight division was restructured and established as an independent entity named SNCB Logistics, though it remained entirely owned by the SNCB/NMBS Group.
+In 2011, SNCB Logistics was established as an independent entity, though it remained entirely owned by the SNCB/NMBS Group.

-2015: Privatization

-A pivotal year in the company’s history, SNCB Logistics became a private entity.
+2015–2019: Privatisation and rebranding

+In 2025 SNCB Logistics was partly privatised.
 The private equity firm Argos Wityu, in collaboration with the company’s management, acquired a 69% stake, while SNCB/NMBS retained 31% ownership.
 This marked the beginning of a major transformation.
 Prior to privatisation, the company was not profitable; however, profitability soon increased.

-2017: Rebranding to Lineas

-In early 2017, B Logistics changed its name to Lineas., to reflect its new identity and strategic vision.
+In early 2017, B Logistics changed its name to Lineas.
 This period also saw a steady reduction in its dependency on SNCB/NMBS and Infrabel, leaving only a few essential links to serve Lineas’ operational interests.

-2019: Increased private ownership

-Argos Wityu, alongside management, acquired an additional 21% of SNCB/NMBS shares, increasing their total stake in the company.
+In 2019 Argos Wityu acquired an additional 21% of Lineas from SNCB/NMBS.

-During 2019, Lineas also doubled the capacity on the trains in and out of Antwerp to alleviate the impact of the works on the Oosterweel Link on Belgian mobility; by the following year, the company was reportedly removing 5,300 containers every week from Antwerp's road traffic (compared to 2,600 before).

 2020: Recognition and resilience amid challenges

 In February 2020, CEO Geert Pauwels received the European Railway Award.
 This recognition celebrated his leadership the transformation of a loss-making division of the Belgian railways into a profitable and innovative private rail freight operator.

 On 9 April 2020, as the COVID-19 pandemic was disrupting industries worldwide, Lineas unveiled a white locomotive, the 'Heroes Loc', in the Port of Antwerp as a tribute to frontline workers in the fight against the coronavirus.
 At the same time, the locomotive wanted to highlight problems in the railway sector caused by the COVID-19 pandemic.

 Shortly thereafter, in response to the low water levels on the Rhine river, the company put on additional trains to ensure critical goods could be transported by rail instead of by barge.
-The Belgian government issued financial support to both Lineas and the rail freight sector at this time, implementing a reduced tariff for freight trains.